Fixed Income Q4 Survey 2022: Managers relatively confident on fundamentals, despite the challenging environment

 - Moreover, all managers showed interest in mortgage beta, with 60% indicating that they are already long and the remaining 40% indicating interest in adding.

 - Nonetheless, the majority of managers (58%) indicated that they expect a moderate widening in non-agency spreads over the coming 12 months.

 - Managers expressed balanced concern about underlying loan collateral credit deterioration, with 64% considering it to be their main concern.

-Major central banks have been quick and strong on interest rate rises to tame inflation.
-Maybe moderating prices in the US offered some light at the end of the tunnel for aggressive tightening.
+Major central banks have been quick and strong on interest-rate rises to tame inflation, with moderating prices in the U.S. perhaps offering some light at the end of the tunnel for aggressive tightening.
 Nevertheless, markets don’t expect inflation to come down to traditional target rates for the next few years.
-Furthermore, market participants did not believe the US would enter into recession before 2024.
-If this is true, are managers expectations for the Fed and bond markets appropriate?
+Furthermore, market participants did not believe the U.S. would enter into recession before 2024.
+If this is true, are managers' expectations for the Fed and bond markets appropriate?

-Participants in this survey clearly felt that inflation concerns were larger than recession; however, very rarely does the Federal Reserve engage on tightening bias without triggering some form of recession.
+Participants in this survey clearly felt that inflation concerns were larger than recession fears.
+However, very rarely does the Federal Reserve embark on a tightening bias without triggering some form of recession.
 Should the economy evolve negatively in line with previous hiking cycles, managers may find themselves offside.
-The OBR thinks the UK is already in a recession, whilst Europe, China and probably the US will follow suit.
+The OBR thinks the UK is already in a recession, and we think it's likely that Europe, China and probably the U.S. will follow suit.
 How will central banks navigate this macro environment?

 Fortunately, amid this microeconomic environment, managers believe credit fundamentals will be resilient.
 However, how deep will potential recessions be?
 Could the war in Ukraine escalate?
-Will China get to grips with Covid?
+Will China come to grips with COVID?
 How will fundamentals fare if the environment deteriorates more rapidly than currently thought?